Have you ever had an annoyingly long layover? Or got to the airport way too early? Or just felt like you could really, REALLY use a nap?

 I’d happily pay €30 for that every time.

 Ok, not every time.
 I’m not rich.
-But every time I have a long wait.
+But every time I have a long wait or a crazy 8-hour layover!

-I would have killed for a napcab that time I showed up to the airport in Alicante 5 hours early because apparently I don’t know how public transit works.
-But that’s a story for another time.
-(Or maybe not.
-It’s pretty boring.)
+I would have killed for a napcab that time I showed up to the airport in Alicante 5 hours early because apparently, I don’t know how public transit works.

 Parting is Such Sweet Sorrow